-When you digest Ellura tablet, the PACs quickly reach effective concentrations in the urine, so it can start fighting urine infections.
+When you digest a tablet, the PACs quickly reach effective concentrations in the urine, so it can start fighting urine infections.

 However, the effects of PACs are at their strongest within 6 hours after ingesting.

 One study showed that the E.coli-blocking effect drops quite a bit after 24 hours.
-These researchers suggest that it may be best to take ElluraTM twice a day to prevent UTIs.
+These researchers suggest that it may be best to take these supplements twice a day to prevent UTIs.

-You can also take Ellura™ at the first signs of a urine infection.
+You can also take any of the PAC supplements at the first signs of a urine infection.
 Don’t ignore your symptoms; talk to your doctor if you aren’t feeling better in two or three days.
-Ellura™ is not effective for complicated UTIs, such as for people with a urine catheter, kidney infection or kidney stones.
-In fact, Ellura™ and other cranberry pills are not a good idea if you have kidney stones, as they can cause kidney stones!

-The bottom line is, if you are a woman who has dealt with several UTIs, consider trying Ellura™.
+The bottom line is, if you are a woman who has dealt with several UTIs, consider trying a PAC-supplement.
 It may not work for every woman, but it definitely is a great resource to have.